johngage/website-analyst/content/post/21jan25-thoughts-on-the-shape-of-covid-19-immune-escape/index.md

 Absent the more infectious strains like the British strain, and because, at least in the US, of the effective segregation of the population into compliant and non-compliant subgroups.
-My previous analysis suggested that we were nearly, in the non-compliant subgroup, sufficiently immune that the pandemic might have begun to abate there and thus across the whole population in the next couple of months even without vaccination.
+My previous analysis {{% staticref "media/2020.10.31 N&C Sim.pdf" "newtab" %}}PDF of Nov2020 simulation results: cases, Rt to May, 2021 {{% /staticref %}} suggested that we were nearly, in the non-compliant subgroup, sufficiently immune that the pandemic might have begun to abate there and thus across the whole population in the next couple of months even without vaccination.